Please Support in 2026 us by:

 Sunday June 22nd 2025

-The location of the annual Shier Reunion Potluck Picnic has been changed and will now be held at the Cannington Legion, located at 72 Peace St. Cannington Ontario L0E 1E0, starting at 12:00 noon.
+The annual Shier Reunion Potluck Picnic will be held at the Cannington Legion, located at 72 Peace St. Cannington Ontario L0E 1E0, starting at 12:00 noon.
 For all that are able, please bring a main course and a dessert for this potluck picnic gathering.

 Recent Visitors